FajrulHQ/chatbot/README.md

 ## Notes

-- Voice features rely on browser support for TTS and STT.
+- Voice features rely on browser support for Speech Recognition and Speech Synthesis.
 - LM Studio must be running for responses to stream.